 A Sermon on Isaiah 1:5-6Read more

-The whole head is sick,
+The entire head is sick

-and the whole heart faint.
+And the entire heart is faint.

-6From the sole of the foot even to the head,
+6From the sole of the foot even to the head

-there is no soundness in it,
+There is nothing healthy in it,

-and raw wounds;
+Only bruises, slashes, and raw wounds;

-or softened with oil.
-(ESV)
+Nor softened with oil.